Priority Enrollment is OPEN until Aug. 30 for Returning Camp Families!

 In the Camp cabin environment, children and counselors live in close quarters.
 Despite the best precautions taken to reduce the spread of infectious diseases, dorm-like living conditions are known to increase the risk of transmission.
 Appropriate vaccination of all individuals within our community will help us protect your child.

 Camp Ramah Darom is located in the town of Clayton, Georgia in the North Georgia Mountains.
 We are approximately two hours northeast of Atlanta.

 Our campers come from 11 southeastern states, and many fly to Atlanta, where they are met by our staff and transported to Camp.
 There are buses available from certain locations and many parents choose to drive their children directly to Camp.
 Whichever way you choose, our staff is here to support you.

 During the summer, our camp is guarded 24 hours a day.
-We have a team of Israeli security staff that work together with off-duty local law enforcement to patrol inside and outside the camp.
+We have a team of Israeli security staff that works together with local law enforcement to patrol inside and outside the camp.